Gauge covariant neural network for quarks and gluons: Results

-Fig. \ref{fig:histogram} shows histogram of observables of HMC and SLHMC with $m_\mathrm{h}=0.4$.
-Top left is plaquette, top right is Polyakov loop for temporal direction, and bottom is the chiral condensate, respectively.
-Error bars are evaluated by the Jackknife method.
-All of histograms are well overlapped as we expected.
-Tab. \ref{tab:results} is summary table for results from HMC and SLMC.
-Autocorrelation effects in statistical error are taken into account in statistical error evaluation.
-Two algorithms give consistent results in error.
+Fig. \ref{fig:histogram} shows histograms of the observables, plaquette, and Polyakov loops, obtained from HMC and SLHMC.
+Error bars are calculated using the Jackknife method.
+All histograms show good overlap.
+Table \ref{tab:results} presents a summary of the results from HMC and SLHMC.
+Autocorrelation effects on the statistical error are taken into account.
+It can be observed that the two algorithms yield consistent results within the error margins.

-Finally, we comment on the acceptance rate of this demonstration.
-Acceptance rate of SLHMC with $m_\mathrm{h}=0.4$ in this 6 parameters run is roughly 40\%.
-This seems not efficient but it can be improved by employing more expressible neural network adding more loops and layers.
-Owing to the training, we achieve non-zero acceptance with a simple parametrized action with different mass.